gehnri/BinaryVillage/Assets/Sounds/Readme.md

-Put some Audiofiles in this folder.
+Put some Audiofiles (.wav needed) in this folder.